McDonald's reset to change structure, cut costs, boost franchises

 Easterbrook also said McDonald's would return $8 billion to $9 billion to shareholders in 2015.

-McDonald's currently organizes its business around major geographic markets: the United States, Europe, and Asia/Pacific, the Middle East and Africa (APMEA).
+McDonald's currently organises its business around major geographic markets: the United States, Europe, and Asia/Pacific, the Middle East and Africa (APMEA).

-Easterbrook said the new segments, which become effective July 1, will be organized around business similarities.
+Easterbrook said the new segments, which become effective July 1, will be organised around business similarities.

 The U.S. market, which accounts for more than 40 percent of McDonald's operating income, will continue to be led by Mike Andres.